 Climb 124 steps to the top of Capitoline Hill and you will find the austere facade of Santa Maria in Aracoeli that was originally called Santa Maria in Capitolio until the 13th century.
+In Italian, it it the Basilica di Santa Maria in Aracoeli al Campidoglio.
 The stairway was designed in the 14th century by Simone Andreozzi.

 If you are not up for climbing the stairs, there is a side entrance to the right of the stairs past the Museo Capitolino in the church’s Romanesque bell tower.
 The lovely lunette above the door has a 13th century mosaic of the Virgin and Child by Cosmati.
 In the Middle Ages, condemned criminals were executed at the foot of the steps.